It can be fun to talk to others about food. You can learn so much about someone by finding out what they love to cook, eat, and serve.

 Did you know that avocado packs almost as much protein as the incredible, edible egg?
 In fact, studies show adding just one avocado a day to your diet can result in some healthy weight loss.1

-2. Leafy greens – My faves are spinach, kale, and collard greens.
+2. Leafy greens – Some of Dr. Gundry’s favorites are spinach, kale, and collard greens.
 They’re earthy and flavorful, with tons of protein.
 Bitter, leafy greens are the best.
 Not only are these veggies nutrient-dense, they’re also full of vital antioxidants, like flavonoids and carotenoids, which are crucial for fighting dangerous free radical damage.2

 And, they’re loaded with fiber to make you feel full — fast.
-Furthermore, they help promote healthy metabolism, and they contain thylakoids – little sac-like membranes in the leaves which help suppress hunger.3
+Furthermore, they help support a healthy metabolism, and they contain thylakoids – little sac-like membranes in the leaves which can help suppress hunger.3

 3. Mushrooms – The bottom line … mushrooms are really tasty, and they’re pretty high in protein for a veggie.
-Not only that, but mushrooms are heavy in fructooligosaccharides.4 (Say what?
-I know, it’s a mouthful.
+Not only that, but mushrooms are heavy in fructooligosaccharides.4 (Now that’s a mouthful.
 So, let’s just call them “FOS”).
 FOS are emerging prebiotics.
 Basically, they’re indigestible sugars that can help make your “good” gut bugs really happy.
+Want to be blown away?
+Read about Chaga mushroom benefits.

 4. Nuts – Now, when it comes to nuts, you’ve got to be a little careful.
 Most people don’t know this, but some “nuts” are actually seeds.
 For instance, cashews are seeds – and full of lectins.
 Some “nuts” — like the peanut — are also legumes, and they’re lectin bombs.